-- TIP BEFORE manually setting the Date and Time, be absolutely certain that the Time Zone setting is correct.
+BEFORE manually setting the Date and Time, be absolutely certain that the Time Zone setting is correct.

-- Press System 7

-- Then System Configuration

-- Then Date and Time

-- Press the AT arrows to highlight the row to be edited.

-- Then Edit.

-- Use the rotary knob to highlight the field to be edited.

-- Use the A V arrows or numeric keypad to edit that field. - Press Cancel or Done when the edits are complete. - Press Done to exit the Date and Time settings.
+- Press System 7 - Then System Configuration. - Then More - Then Date and Time - Press the ▲▼ arrows to highlight the row to be edited. - Then press Edit. - Use the ▲I▼ arrows or rotary knob to select the field to be edited. - Use the ▲I▼ arrows or numeric keypad to edit that field. - Press Cancel or Done when the edits are complete. - Press Done to exit the Date and Time settings.
 The readout in the upper-right corner of the FieldFox screen will update accordingly.